Payfast/mod-whmcs/readme.txt

 10. Click “Save Changes”.
 11. The module is now and ready to be tested with the Sandbox.

-How do I setup and manage recurring billing (WHMCS v7.*)?
+How do I setup and manage recurring billing?
 If you already have subscriptions setup on your WHMCS site with PayFast module v6 or less, those subscriptions will continue to be charged as before until cancelled.

 On Your PayFast Account